kwalczak80/mx-monster/README.md

 - As a user, I want to have a secure payment checkout
 - As a user, I want to have an option to quickly search for a product I'm looking for
 - As a user, I want to edit the basket content
+- As a user, I want to be able to view all orders to determine which are completed and which are outstanding

 ### Store Owner